tiagotrocoli/Master-Project/README.md

 # 4. Anchor node calibration

 It is a process in which it is possible to estimate the distance of a especific anchor node reguarding any position of the indoor enviorement.
 The process envolves finding a distance estimator (function) based on data of known position and distance.
+The known data pair (position, distance) is called training points.
 We can use any regression function, but in this project we used two: polynomial and lognormal function.

 # 5. Indoor Enviorements